-We’ve become regular travelers between Boston and Washington D.C, making the trip many times over the course of a couple years.
-Bell’s company’s home office is located in Bethesda, Maryland which is conveniently connected to Washington, D.C. via a short 20 minute metro ride.
-The first two times we flew but this time I decided to shave some money off a last minute plane ticket and booked an Amtrak train instead.
+We’ve made the trip between Boston and Washington D.C. many times.
+Bell’s company’s home office is located in Bethesda, Maryland.
+Bethesda is conveniently connected to Washington, D.C. via a short 20 minute Red Line metro ride.
+The first two trips we flew.
+This time I saved some money off a last minute plane ticket by booking an Amtrak train instead.
 That turned out to be a disaster due to a February snow storm.
-Here’s some pros and cons of all travel options between Boston and Washington, D.C.
+Here’s pros and cons of all travel options from Boston to Washington, D.C.

 Washington, DC Airports and Nonstop Flights